Wire Protocol

 type.
 The string itself is the OSF DCE UUID presentation format (as output byuuidgen

-s are all assumed to be 64-bit in our API and are encoded as a string of decimal digits (rather than using XML-RPC’s built-in 32-bit<i4>
+is assumed to be 64-bit in our API and is encoded as a string of decimal digits (rather than using XML-RPC’s built-in 32-bit<i4>

 type).values of